 President, Paramount Television, Insurge Pictures & Digital Entertainment

-Powell has received numerous industry awards including being featured on Variety’s 2012 Women’s Impact List and being inducted into the 2011 American Advertising Federation Marketing Hall of Fame.
+Powell has received numerous industry awards, which includes being featured on Variety’s 2012 Women’s Impact List and being inducted into the 2011 American Advertising Federation Marketing Hall of Fame.
 Her work has been recognized by the Key Art Awards, Webby Awards, OMMA Awards, IAB MIXX Awards and more.
-She has also been profiled as a 2005 Next Generation executive by The Hollywood Reporter and Media Maven by Ad Age.
+She also has been profiled as a 2005 Next Generation executive by The Hollywood Reporter and Media Maven by Ad Age.

 Amy holds a BA from Emory University and a MBA from the Anderson School at UCLA.